Altinn/altinn-studio-docs/content/development/handbook/back-end/error-handling/_index.md

 #### Exception Handling
 .Net core provides a default middleware "UseExceptionHandler" that will catch exceptions and log them.
 You can read more about it [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-2.2).
 In addition to the default exception middleware, a custom exception middleware can be added to customize the error handling to suit application needs.
-Customm exception middleware will be implemented once we have a functional understanding of how users should experience errors.
+Custom exception middleware will be implemented once we have a functional understanding of how users should experience errors.

 ### API
 Exception in API is handled by sending response message to users.
 The response messages are sent based on